-Google’s native and banner ads have very different designs; however, they mostly have a native style.
-This means the difference between display ads and native is hard to tell.
+Google’s native and banner ads have very different designs; however, they mostly follow the native style.
+This means that the difference between display and native ads is hard to tell.

-However, Setupad can also adjust native ads to resemble the website as much as possible with Google Adx.
-But besides this fact, Setupad can run an additional layer of demand from other demand partners (SSPs), not only Google.
-As well as, to run both–native and regular display ads– on the same ad placement and make them very appealing to the human eye.
+However, Setupad can adjust native ads to resemble the website as much as possible with Google Adx.
+In addition, Setupad can run an additional layer of demand from not just Google, but also other demand partners (SSPs).

-Let’s imagine you are a publisher who uses Google Adsense, and on the top header, you display native ads.
+Let’s imagine you are a publisher who uses Google AdSense.
+On your top header, you display native ads.

-During the auction and bidding, there is only one platform that is participating– Google.
-This means that there is no other competition, and the publisher might not receive the maximum ad revenue.
+During the auction and bidding, there is only one platform that is participating: Google.
+Because there is no other competition, you might not receive the maximum ad revenue.

-However, if the same publisher is a Setupad client, he wouldn’t have to worry about this issue.
-Instead of using one platform, Setupad connects the publisher with over 15 other platforms, including Google.
-So, by increasing competition, the publisher can maximize his ad revenue.
+However, if you are a Setupad client, you wouldn’t have to worry about this issue.
+Instead of using one platform, Setupad connects your website to over 15 other platforms, including Google.
+By increasing competition, you can effortlessly maximize the ad revenue of your website.

 Setupad encourages publishers to use all available opportunities to maximize the yield of their ad inventory.
 A combination of both– display and native ads– is the right solution.